Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Threshold for RSG Formation

-We propose the TAMS radius as a practical criterion for determining whether a star evolves into the RSG phase.
-However, the underlying physical mechanism responsible for this threshold, and its connection to metallicity, requires further investigation.
-In the following sections, we address two key questions:\\ (1) How does metallicity affect the stellar radius?\\ (2) How does the TAMS radius influence post-main-sequence expansion and define a threshold for RSG formation?\\ We begin by quantifying how metallicity affect stellar structure and evolution in Section~\ref{sec:metallicity}, followed by an classification of the evolutionary pathways of supergiants in Section~\ref{sec:evolution}.
-Based on these pathways, we then analyze how the TAMS radius regulates supergiant expansion in Section~\ref{sec:core}.
+Therefore, we arrive at a unified picture of how opacity and the core H-burning rate promote RSG formation: both factors modify the stellar structure during the main-sequence phase, leading to different TAMS radii, which in turn serve as the decisive quantity for RSG formation.
+Regardless of which process alters the TAMS radius, a star can evolve into an RSG as long as its TAMS radius exceeds a critical threshold.
+However, the physical mechanism linking metallicity, the TAMS radius, and RSG formation remains unclear.
+In the following sections, we address two key questions:\\ (1) How does metallicity affect the TAMS radius?\\ (2) How does the TAMS radius influence post-main-sequence expansion and define a threshold for RSG formation?\\ We begin by quantifying how metallicity affects stellar radius in Section~\ref{sec:metallicity}, and then analyze how the TAMS radius regulates supergiant expansion in Section~\ref{sec:core}.